-WWE Rumors: Another Huge Name From The Past Emerges As Possible New GM of ‘Raw’
+WWE Rumors: Another Huge Name From The Past Emerges As Possible New GM Of ‘Raw’

 “I think Eric Bischoff is a great TV character.
 The key is, he’s been off of WWE TV for so long that it’s, I mean, he’s older, but it’s new now.
 But it’s not like ‘oh god, Eric Bischoff again?’
 He was on TNA years ago, and he was good on TNA, but it wasn’t the right fit at that time.
 But now, it’s new, and he’s a good talker, and he’s got that authority thing going.
 I don’t expect it, but if I was in there in the war room, and somebody said ‘hey, let’s do this.’
 I would say ‘yeah, let’s do it.’
 But there’s other candidates.
 I have a feeling that the Raw guy is gonna end up being Kurt [Angle], but I know that for sure.”

-Bischoff used to be in control of Monday Night Raw as the General Manager many years ago, but he hasn’t been seen inthe company since 2007.
+Bischoff used to be in control of Monday Night Raw as the general manager many years ago, but he hasn’t been seen inthe company since 2007.
 Now, he will return this weekend to induct Diamond Dallas Page into the Hall of Fame, and it wouldn’t be shocking to see him stick around for a few other things as well.

-WrestleZone even reported how Eric Bischoff recently spoke of Mick Foley’s storyline firing and said how hard the Raw GM job really is.
-He said about Foley that, “I’m sure the stress of that (hip surgery) and the stress of being a General Manager of Raw and what that takes out of you.
+WrestleZone reported how Eric Bischoff recently spoke of Mick Foley’s storyline firing and said how hard the Raw GM job really is.
+He had this to say about Foley.

+“I’m sure the stress of that (hip surgery) and the stress of being a General Manager of Raw and what that takes out of you.
 With the travel and living up to the expectations and just doing the job.
 It’s a very draining thing and a challenge.”

 As for Kurt Angle, rumors of him taking over the position have been around since last month when One India reported he could take over for Mick Foley.
-Angle is definitely coming back this weekend to be inducted into the WWE Hall of Fame, but it isn’t yet known if he will have any further involvement within the company.
+Angle is definitely coming back this weekend to be inducted into the WWE Hall of Fame, but it isn’t yet known if he will have any further involvement with the company.

-Tonight, WWE will present the WrestleMania 33 go-home episode of Monday Night Raw and the company is even teasing that a new General Manager could be named to replace Mick Foley.
+Tonight, WWE will present the WrestleMania 33 go-home episode of Monday Night Raw, and the company is even teasing that a new general manager could be named to replace Mick Foley.
 It just doesn’t seem likely that one will be named until after the big PPV on Sunday, but stranger things have happened.
 While Kurt Angle may still be on top of the list of rumored names to take the position, Eric Bischoff could end up shocking the wrestling world.

 [Featured Image by WWE]